 I always wanted to be in business for myself but those addictive behaviors always got in the way.
 First it was designing and selling premature baby clothes.
 Then I had a consulting/grant writing business for several years while I was working craft shows selling Cabbage Patch and American Girl Doll Clothes.
 In 2011, I started my Thirty One business.
-I was looking for the discounts but I really was hoping it could turn into a business.
-Almost eight years later, I’m grateful to still have my Thirty One business.
-The income helps to pay the bills which allows me to work from home which is a blessing during the more frequent MS flare ups.
+Almost nine years later, I’m grateful to still have my Thirty One business.
+The ability to work from home is a blessing as I deal with progressive MS.

-Over the last year, “The Angel Connection” now known as “Angels by Hope” has taken on a life of its own.
-What was just angel ornaments has morphed into charms, memorials, mugs, and table runners.
-My logo can be seen on shirts, mugs, bibs and more.
+“The Angel Connection” now known as “Angels by Hope” has taken on a life of its own.
+What was just angel ornaments has morphed into charms, necklaces, bracelets and memorial wings.
 A guardian angel to watch over you during those tough times.
 My guardian angels have always been there for me…. watching over me, keeping me safe, guiding me.

-I have rambled on about all of this because I feel like this blog may head on some days in a different direction.
-I will still share business tips, organizing ideas, Thirty One products and recipes but I also want to share my journey of life with MS and my recovery.
-I am still trying to figure out how my Thirty One business and Angels by Hope will come together.
+I am not sure where this blog may head.
+Some days it will be organizing ideas and recipes, but I also want to share my journey with MS and my recovery.
 I’m stepping out of my comfort zone, trusting all of this is happening for a reason and knowing my Guardian Angels will keep me safe….

 Have a blessed day!